-Quick Wedding Toasts FAQ
+Wedding Toasts Questions

-Q: When should I start writing my toast?
+When should I start writing my toast?

-Q: How Long Does A wedding Toast Last
+How Long Does A wedding Toast Last

-Q: Who Starts off the Wedding Toast?
+Who Starts off the Wedding Toast?
 Then who follows?

-A: Things usually kick off with a toast from the best man.
+Things usually kick off with a toast from the best man.
 (His title does mean something!)
-Then usually the parents of both the bride and groom will say a few words – order generally goes parents of the groom and then parents of the bride.
+Then usually the parents of both the bride and groom will say a few words – order generally goes parents of the groom and the parents of the bride.
 And then it’s generally expected that the groom will toast his lovely new wife – your hunch was right!
 Then you’ll reciprocate with some kind words to your new husband!

-Q: Can I have a drink before the toast to calm me down?
+Can I have a drink before the toast to calm me down?